Sellafield: Sellafield in popular culture

-Kraftwerk mentions Sellafield in the intro of the 1991 version of the song Radioactivity together with Chernobyl, Harrisburg and Hiroshima.
-On their 2005 live album Kraftwerk preface a live performance of Radioactivity with a vocoder voice announcing: Sellafield 2 will produce 7.5 tons of plutonium every year.
+Kraftwerk mentions Sellafield in the intro of the 1991 version of the song "Radioactivity" together with Chernobyl, Harrisburg and Hiroshima.
+On their 2005 live album Kraftwerk preface a live performance of "Radioactivity" with a vocoder voice announcing: "Sellafield 2 will produce 7.5 tons of plutonium every year.
 1.5 kilogram of plutonium make a nuclear bomb.
 Sellafield 2 will release the same amount of radioactivity into the environment as Chernobyl every 4.5 years.
-One of these radioactive substances, Krypton 85, will cause death and skin cancer.
+One of these radioactive substances, krypton-85, will cause death and skin cancer."

-The 1990s newsroom sitcom Drop the Dead Donkey made repeated jokes about the history of radioactive leaks from Sellafield.

 The Windscale fire of 1957 at the Sellafield site was the subject of a 1983 documentary by Yorkshire Television, entitled Windscale – the Nuclear Laundry.
 It alleged that the clusters of leukaemia in children around Windscale were attributable to the radioactive fallout from the fire.

 The Windscale fire has also been the subject of three BBC documentaries.
 The first, shown originally in 1990, was entitled Our Reactor is on Fire, and was part of the Inside Story series.
 A 30-minute drama-documentary about the incident was then released in 1999 as part of the BBC's Disaster series; the episode was entitled Atomic Inferno – The Windscale Fire and was later released on DVD.
 During the 50-year anniversary of the incident in 2007, another documentary was released by the BBC entitled Windscale: Britain's Biggest Nuclear Disaster.
 All three of these documentaries include interviews with key plant workers and Tom Tuohy, the deputy general manager of Windscale at the time of the accident and the man who risked his life to extinguish the flames.

+In the 1985 BBC radio series Nineteen Ninety-Four, a comedic parody of George Orwell's Nineteen Eighty-Four, civil servant Edward Wilson discovers that Cumbria, which the governing Department of the Environment had claimed had witnessed widespread devastation via an unspecified natural or manmade disaster in 1990, had been converted into Sellingfield, a secret socially engineered community built on consumerism, advertising and market research.

-Fallout, a 2006 drama shown on the Irish national TV station RTÉ, based on the false premise that parts of Ireland would need to be evacuated following a serious accident at Sellafield, following the accident there are evacuation riots, societal collapse and widespread health impacts.
+Fallout, a 2006 drama shown on the Irish national TV station RTÉ, based on the false premise that parts of Ireland would need to be evacuated following a serious accident at Sellafield, showed that following the accident there are evacuation riots, societal collapse and widespread health impacts.

 Dr Ann McGarry, chief executive of the Radiological Protection Institute of Ireland, said: "The scenario envisaged in the programme is not realistic and grossly exaggerates the amount of radioactivity that could reach Ireland.
 The RPII cannot envisage any realistic scenario that would cause the radiation levels in Ireland to reach the concentrations as what was depicted in the drama".